Hatton, Warwickshire: Hatton Park development

 A former psychiatric hospital (Central Hospital) that has been turned into a large housing estate while still preserving the original Victorian buildings.
 Today the site is served by a village community Hall and corner shop.
 The development is due to be expanded with 150 dwellings by Warwick District Council and developer Taylor Wimpey under the H28 project.
 Other facilities in the local area include The Falcon Inn and Shell Garage, further away from the village centre.

 Transport

-Hatton is close to the M40 motorway and is also served by the small, unmanned Hatton railway station.
+Hatton is close to the M40 motorway and is also served by the small, unstaffed Hatton railway station.
 The station lies on the Chiltern Main Line between Birmingham Snow Hill and London Marylebone and a small branch line to Stratford-upon-Avon.
 Services from this station are run by Chiltern Railways and West Midlands Trains.
 There are direct services to Stratford-upon-Avon and intermediate stations, Warwick, Leamington Spa and stations to London Marylebone and Birmingham Snow Hill.
 The towpath of the Grand Union Canal is a long-distance walk as well as a route for narrowboaters and canoeists.
 Additionally Warwick Parkway railway station is the nearest alternative with park and ride facilities on the western outskirts of Warwick.
 It also serves the village of Budbrooke and the Hatton Park development.